 I prepared by getting to know my personal statement very well, and thinking of possible questions that could be asked relating to it.
 Prospective applicants should know A-level subjects and topics mentioned on personal statement as thoroughly as possible, and be prepared to be asked awkward questions relating to these.
 Don’t be afraid to say you can’t get an answer in the interview, but try think out loud so you show the interviewers your logic and steps you have gone through to reach that conclusion.
-Be prepared to be asked questions on anything in your application (UCAS and additional questionnaire(s)), and possibly some on topics which you are unfamiliar with, but be open minded and tackle whatever’s thrown at you as best as possible.
+Be prepared to be asked questions on anything in your application (UCAS and the additional form), and possibly some on topics which you are unfamiliar with, but be open minded and tackle whatever’s thrown at you as best as possible.

 Some useful websites I used for practice questions were Isaac Physics and I-want-to-study-Engineering.
 I also completed a couple of free online courses - one on Chemistry available through the Open University and the other on YouTube from MIT.
 I didn't read any specific books on chemistry before applying, although I attended a Cambridge masterclass lecture day.
 The first year Chemistry module is based on the textbook 'Chemical Structure and Reactivity' by James Keeler and Peter Wothers so reading some of this may be useful.